Becoming and Belonging

 - Meta Quest / with or without link

-Submitters will be informed by email of the status of their submissions only after the jury makes its final decisions.
-All submitters will be notified of their status by end of May.
+Contributors will be informed by email of the status of their submissions after the final jury verdict.
+All contributors will be notified of their submission status by the end of May.
 The jury also will select a recipient of the Best in Show Award for VR Theater.

-All VR Theater submitters will be notified by email of the status of their submission(s) by end of May 2022.
-Each year, we receive far more submitted pieces than we can accept, and we are not able to accept many deserving pieces.
+All VR Theater submitters will be notified by email of the status of their submission(s) by the end of May 2023.

 ACM Rights Management Form